WHAT VOLUNTEERS DO

 - Ride Captain (oversees all the details surrounding lessons – tack, horses, volunteers and stable chores, and assists our riding instructors)

 Training is required.
-Please contact us to register for training.
+Please call to register for training.

 You could also be:

 - Receptionist: help us welcome visitors and volunteers to our facility and keep track of volunteer hours

 - Stable Assistant: make sure our hardworking horses and staff have a safe, healthy, clean and comfortable home in which to work.
 Note: this is a suitable job for adults with disabilities and their job coaches

 - Ranch Feeder: Assist our caretakers at our ranch in Herald with caring for our herd of horses and other friendly animals

 - Fundraiser: help us develop and maintain friends in our community who support us financially

 - Ambassador: sit at a table at community events and tell other people who want a rewarding volunteer opportunity or are interested in riding about our program

 - Be a Board Member: guide and raise funds for R.I.D.E.’s future!